ranga543/YelpFusionSharp/README.md

-# YelpSharperClient
+# YelpSharper
-YelpSharperClient is a .NET wrapper for the Yelp REST API.
+YelpSharper is a .NET wrapper for the Yelp REST API.
 The library is written in C#.
 # Code Example
 ```C#
 //Create client instance